Body Type Basics: How to Choose the Best Dresses and Rompers for Your Shape

 The Key to Dressing Your Body Type

-Experts say that understanding your body type is essential to ensure that you use fashion like it is intended to be used – as a tool to create a look for yourself that you love.
-Knowing your body type helps you develop a sense of balance through the clothes that you wear, the makeup you apply, and hairstyles you create.
+Experts say that understanding your body type is essential to ensure that you use fashion like you should – as a tool to create a look for yourself that you love.
+Knowing your body type helps you develop a sense of balance through the clothes you wear, the makeup you apply, and the hairstyles you create.

 We cover simple tips and tricks to help you embrace your natural body and bring out its lovely curves, angles, bulges, and sags.
-For example, a woman with angular limbs and curves needs to wear fabrics that add softness and fluidity to her look, while one with softer curves should add structure with her dress.
+For example, a woman with angular limbs and curves must wear fabrics that add softness and fluidity to her look, while one with softer curves should add structure to her dress.

-Here are the best dresses and romper styles for a variety of body types.
+Here are the best dresses and romper styles for various body types.
 Your body may be a mixture of the two - so use your style instincts and fashionista gut to pull your look together more thoroughly.

 How to Dress Your Apple Shape

 The apple body shape has a waistline that is wider than the hips and bust.
-Sometimes more substantial on the top, with a bustline that is few inches bigger than the hips.
-The waistline is usually narrow, and limbs are slender.
+Sometimes more substantial on the top, with a bustline a few inches bigger than the hips.
+The waist is usually narrow, and the limbs are slender.
 At times, the midriff may appear heavy with the weight concentrated on the upper body.

 Celebs with this body shape include Eva Longoria and Drew Barrymore.

 Without a defined waist, you can be at a loss when it comes to choosing the right dress or romper.
 However, the goal is to create a sensual silhouette by adding vertical lines and drawing attention to the cleavage area, bust line, or your shapely legs.